cocrafts/docs/markdown/guide/token/buy.md

 > If you get any problems, please refer “The issues you might have” below

 #### Step 4: Check your Profile</h3>
-Click on `Go to your Profile` and view schedules to withdraw
+Navigate to  [Your Profile](https://stormgate.io/profile) and view schedules to withdraw
 >$MESH (Metacraft Shard) — is the locked form of $MEMI represented on [Stormgate.io](https://stormgate.io) interface.
 Unlocked $MESH can be withdrawn to the e-wallet as $MEMI.

 ---

 #### The issues you might have:

 ##### 1.Cannot click on “Buy Token now”
 `Buy Token now` is unavailable for clicking (gray color) if your balance is NOT enough for purchasing.
 You need to top up your cryptocurrency and come back [Buy Token page](https://stormgate.io/buy-tokens) later.